dhabte/frontend-nanodegree-arcade-game/README.md

 * down: moves the player down

 ## How points are allotted:
-* For any collision with the bug a point is deducted from the score and 1 life deducted from the number of lives.
+* For any collision with the bug 10 point is deducted from the score and 1 life deducted from the number of lives.
-* When the player reaches the water a point is added to the score and the player is reset to the grass land.
+* When the player reaches the water 10 point is added to the score and the player is reset to the grass land.
 * When the player reaches the water 10 times the game is won.
 * The player have 4 lives; for each collission with the bug 1 life is lost.
 * When all the 4 lives are lost game is over.